aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/open-source-judaism/an-economic-argument-for-free-primary-data.html.md

 <body>
 Title: An Economic Argument for Open Data by Efraim Feinstein<br />
 Primary contributor: Efraim<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=359">http://opensiddur.org/?p=359</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=359">http://opensiddur.org/?p=359</a>
 <p />
 <hr />